SioKCronin/website/content/ai_notes/math_probability_and_stats/stochastic_process.md

 What role can a random variable play in a mathematical model?
 How much randomness is needed to test the resilience of our search, without knocking us too off course towards convergence to an optimal solution?

+### Bernoulli Process

+A Bernoulli Process is defined as a sequence of iid Bernoulli random variables, which are themselves either $0$ or $1$ with probability $p$ and $1-p$ respectively.
+They show up in coin tosses, and, well, all over the place actually.

+### Wiener Process

+I include this in the list, because it is used an exciting phenomena called the Brownian Motion Process.

+### Markov Chains (random walks)

+There are many ways we could define a random walk, but my interests lead me to Markov Chains, so that is where I situated my understanding.
+Such processes satisfy the Markov property, which the conditional probability distribution of future states of the process (conditional on both past and present states) depends only upon the present state, not on the sequence of events that preceded it.
+A Markov Random Field is just this same concept applied to 2+ dimensions.

+### Poisson Process